FlyCode30/cst_3106_labs/Mike_Kubisewsky_design_system.md

 - a header with name that is beige and centered
 - below that is a series of links to my social media handles and contacts (LinkedIn, Emaail)

+*** Conclusion

+Overall, the aim of this design was to go with something that is minimal and easy to navigate.
+A dark theme was choosen because it is a more modern design due to it's easiness on the eyes, better battery life for mobile devices, and it's overall user experience.